Robots are out to get us! Okay, maybe not just yet. For now, it seems, they’ll content themselves with taking our jobs.

 According to the U.S. Bureau of Labor Statistics, the need for qualified health care workers will increase by 19% by 2024.
 What’s more, there are already 18.9 million individuals employed in the healthcare field—four million more than in 2005.

-Oh and some of them even belong to people who already scored a job in healthcare.
+Oh and some of them even belong to real people who already scored a job in healthcare.

 1. Physical Therapist at Houston Methodist: Resume Sample